hw0809/learngit/readme.txt

+t is free software distributed under the GPL.
+Git has a mutable index called stage.
 Git is a distributed aaaaa version control system.
-Git is free distributed under the GPL software.